-Pursuant to the general conformity regulations (40 C.F.R. § 93.158), this Final General Conformity Determination is being provided to demonstrate that the RMDP infrastructure improvements will conform with the California SIP.
-First, however, emission levels of VOCs, CO, SOx, PM10, and PM{2.5} are below the de minimis thresholds.
+Pursuant to the general conformity regulations (40 C.F.R. § 93.158), this Draft General Conformity Determination is being provided to demonstrate that the RMDP infrastructure improvements will conform with the California SIP.
+First, however, emission levels of VOCs, CO, SOx, PM10, and PM2.5 are below the de minimis thresholds and would not be regionally significant.
 Therefore, the federal action is not subject to a general conformity determination for those pollutants.
-Second, not only will the originally proposed Project necessarily comply with all state and regional rules and regulations designed to bring the state into compliance with the NAAQS, the Corps believes that the originally proposed Project-related NOx emissions are within and conform to the corresponding SIP emission budgets established for the SCAB for the following reasons:
+Second, will the proposed Project not only necessarily comply with all state and regional rules and regulations designed to bring the state into compliance with the NAAQS, the Corps believes that proposed Project-related NOx emissions are within and conform to the corresponding SIP emission budgets established for the SCAB for the following reasons:

-- The estimated originally proposed Project emissions represent only a small percentage of the emission budgets from the USEPA-approved 1997/1999 SIP, and the 2007 SIP. - The Specific Plan was originally approved in 1999 and finally approved in 2003; therefore, emissions associated with construction of the infrastructure necessary to support the Specific Plan, which are the subject of this final determination, were incorporated into SCAG population projections that were used to develop the 2007 SIP emission budgets.
+- The estimated proposed Project emissions represent only a small percentage of the emission budgets from the USEPA-approved 1997/1999 SIP, and the 2007 SIP. - The Specific Plan was originally approved in 1999 and finally approved in 2003; therefore, emissions associated with construction of the infrastructure necessary to support the Specific Plan, which are the subject of this draft determination, were incorporated into SCAG population projections that were used to develop the 2007 SIP emission budgets.